 1] Use anti-virus software and firewall

 You can reduce the chances of being attacked by using anti-virus and configuring a firewall to restrict traffic.

 Use email filter applications Email filters are packages that manage unsolicited emails by filtering emails according to the source address.
 Some of the email filters that are commonly used for Mac OS are:

 - Cactus Spam Filter

-It is important that you identify the source of the email bombs and once you have identified it, you need to configure your router or firewall and prevent incoming packets from that address.
+It is essential that you identify the source of the email bombs, and once you have identified it, you need to configure your router or firewall and prevent incoming packets from that address.

 Read next: Benefits of Masking Email Address.